 - Humiliation Conga: The fake truck segments would involve parading the victim around for a fair amount of time.
 Most likely through their own neighbourhood.

-- Screw the Rules, I Have Money!: The short-lived "Celebrity Crime" segments featured celebrities trying to get away with petty crimes with their fame.
+- Screw the Rules, I'm Famous!: The short-lived "Celebrity Crime" segments featured celebrities trying to get away with petty crimes with their fame.